xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vm-import filename=export_filename [metadata=true|false] [preserve=true|false][sr-uuid=destination_sr_uuid]
 ```

 Import a VM from a previously exported file.
 If `preserve` is set to `true`, the MAC address of the original VM is preserved.
-The `sr-uuid` determines the destination SR to import the VM into.
-If this parameter is not specified, the default SR is used.
+The `sr-uuid` determines the destination <abbr title="Storage Repository">SR</abbr> to import the VM into.
+If this parameter is not specified, the default <abbr title="Storage Repository">SR</abbr> is used.

 If the `metadata` is `true`, you can import a previously exported set of metadata without their associated disk blocks.
-Metadata-only import fails if any VDIs cannot be found (named by SR and `VDI.location`) unless the `--force` option is specified, in which case the import proceeds regardless.
+Metadata-only import fails if any VDIs cannot be found (named by <abbr title="Storage Repository">SR</abbr> and `VDI.location`) unless the `--force` option is specified, in which case the import proceeds regardless.
 If disks can be mirrored or moved out-of-band, metadata import/export is a fast way of moving VMs between disjoint pools.
 For example, as part of a disaster recovery plan.

 :::tip
 Multiple VM imports are performed faster in serial that in parallel.